 After graduating from Arkansas State University in December 2001, Robert moved to Indiana and served as the morning news producer at WKJG-TV, the then-NBC affiliate in Fort Wayne.
 Hoping to move even closer to his family in the Chicagoland area, Robert picked up stakes again in February 2003 and headed for Southeast Wisconsin.
 It was there he continued working in the broadcasting and communications field for over a decade, including time at WDJT-TV, the CBS station in Milwaukee, the City of Oak Creek, Wisconsin, and WTMJ-TV, the NBC affiliate in Milwaukee.
 In 2011, after not speaking for more than 13 years, Robert and Kandace came back into each others lives.
 Sometimes love is just meant to be!
 After proposing in the dining car on Amtrak's Empire Builder on January 1, 2012, Robert and Kandace got married later that year; their "rolling" wedding reception was held aboard the Milwaukee Road Super Dome between St. Paul and Chicago.

-Today, Robert and Kandace call the Chicagoland area home.
-Both spend a significant amount of time managing the Midwest Rail Rangers, a 501(c)(3) non-profit organization which provides onboard educational programs to train passengers on the South Shore Line (Chicago to South Bend, IN) and on private railroad excursions.
-Robert currently serves as President and Executive Director of Midwest Rail Rangers, while Kandace is the group's Chicago Coordinator and Educational Officer.
+Both Robert and Kandace also spend a significant amount of time managing the Midwest Rail Rangers, a 501(c)(3) non-profit organization which provides onboard educational programs.
+Robert currently serves as President of Midwest Rail Rangers, while Kandace is the group's Educational Officer.
 To learn how you can ride along with the Taberns or one of the other Rail Rangers' Interpretive Guides, check out the Midwest Rail Rangers website at www.railrangers.org.